 Did you know what happened after around three months into doing this?
 I became a grumpy saver.

 Truth be told, it wasn’t easy telling your friends weekend after weekend that you don’t have the budget to go out with them.

 And then there’s also those feelings of envy and self-pity whenever you see someone with new clothes or the latest gadget.

-However, deep inside, I knew I had to endure – that I had to be patient and believe in the power of delayed gratification.
+However, deep inside, I knew I had to endure.
+I knew that I have to be patient and believe in the power of delayed gratification.

-Sure I was feeling grumpy, sad and almost miserable – but I realized that it was just my mind telling me to feel that way.
+Sure I was feeling grumpy and sad — but I realized that it was just my mind telling me to feel that way.

 In reality, I was doing okay… actually I was doing MORE THAN OKAY.

-Fast forward to the present – I’m no longer living like a Bohemian (which is another story reserved for a future post) and I could now afford most of the simple luxuries I wanted.
+Fast forward to the present.
+I’m no longer living like a bohemian and I could now afford most of the simple luxuries I wanted.

-So if you’ve been living from paycheck to paycheck, deep in debt and without a clear financial future – then I suggest you make yourself a grumpy saver now before you turn into a financial disaster in the future.
+So if you’ve been living from paycheck to paycheck, deep in debt, and without a clear financial future.
+Then I suggest that you become a saver now before you turn into a financial disaster in the future.